 We are subject to extensive and changing international, national and local environmental laws concerning, among other things, health, the handling and disposal of wastes and discharges into the air and water.
-We have made, and expect to continue to make, substantial expenditures to comply with such environmental requirements.
+During 2002, 2003, 2004 and the six months ended June 30, 2005, we spent on a consolidated basis US\$0.9 million, US\$5.7 million, US\$3.2 million and US\$0.9 million, respectively, on environmental projects related to complying with environmental regulation.
+We expect to continue to make the necessary expenditures to comply with such environmental requirements.